andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 ## Step 4
-Listen to `TimeChanged` events and display a label with extra information if its near or on the highlighted event in the content.
+Display a label with extra information if the current playback time is near or on the highlighted event in the content.
-Documentation with all Bitmovin player events: https://bitmovin.com/docs/player/api-reference/web/web-sdk-api-reference-v8#/player/web/8/docs/enums/core_events.playerevent.html
-Documentation with all Bitmovin CSS classes: https://bitmovin.com/docs/player/articles/player-ui-css-class-reference

 Listen to `TimeChanged` events and get the current playback time: